Soldering Tools/EquipmentBy Robert Cong

-Soldering Equipment and AccessoriesSoldering is real skill and the old saying "practice makes perfect" most certainly applies.
+Soldering Equipment and AccessoriesSoldering is a difficult skill to master and the old saying "practice makes perfect" most certainly applies.
 For those who have never soldered before, it can be intimidating dealing with high heat and electronics, but there is nothing more rewarding than completing a clean soldering job.
 Anyone can become a pro-solderer but it will take some practice.

 It's time to graduate from wire-wrapping and get started in soldering.
 Step one is putting together an electronics workbench with the right gear.
 This article will review the tools and equipment you'll need to quickly become a soldering professional.